MMIM-Turing/mmim_fe/README.md

 ```
 - That will create an `config/application.yml` file.

-- Add your Google api to new this new file.
+- Add your Google api, client id, and client secret to new this new file.
 ```shell
 #config/application.yml
 google_maps_api_key: 'your google key here'